haroldparis/origines/README.md

 ### Add your own logos (or other graphics):

-All the themes images (icons, favicons, official logo, etc) are available in /origines/img/.
+All the themes images (icons, favicons, official logo, etc) can be registered via the Origines Panel available in your admin area.
-You can modify them.

-If you want to display your logo (max 30px height with the original template) in the top navigation bar in replacement of your WordPress title, you can register it in the Origines Panel available in your Admin area.
+If you want to display your logo (max 30px height with the original template) in the top navigation bar in replacement of your WordPress title, you can register it in the Origines Panel available in your admin area.

 ### Widgets:

 Origines is fully widgetized.
 You've got:
+- Sidebar: well... the sidebar.
 - Hero: for displaying a Hero unit or whatever you want on the front page just on top of the articles.
 Use it and add a text widget as an example.
 If it's not used, you will have a header by default showing your blog title and blog description.
-- Sidebar: well... the sidebar.
 - 4 footers: from left to right.
 If you use 1, 2 or only 3 of them, they will automatically adjust in width to the content... which I think is cool. ^^
 - 2 menus: available in the Appearance > Menus.
 Only the header one is used for the